canonical/open-documentation-academy/website/events/community-hour-discussions/getting-hired.md

 Few people know what to look for in a technical writer, so employers often focus on qualities such as excellence, leadership, initiative, and confidence.
 You can develop these qualities over time through volunteering and community work.

-You must also have self-respect by not settling for jobs you dislike, as they will make you miserable in the long term.
-Take pride in your work, and remember that ultimately, you only need one job.
+You must also have self-respect by not settling for jobs that undervalue your skills or that you dislike, as they will make you miserable in the long term.
+Technical writing is a complex, skill-intensive profession that takes years to master, so take pride in your work.

 ### Portfolio